What is a Carburetor & How Does it Work?

 How Does a Carburetor Work?

-Carburetors were used for decades in the automotive industry, and are still often preferred today in muscle cars and other classics because they’re easy to work on, repair and replace.
 It’s an entirely mechanical machine with no electronics or computers at play, and it bolts right onto the top of the motor.
 In terms of operation; just cables and vacuum systems control the carb’s mechanism.

 Carburetors are used to mix fuel and air together before sending the mix into the engine cylinders for ignition, powering the vehicle.
 The carburetor sits atop the engine block beneath the air filter, and operates using a combination of vacuum power and cable control.